kubeshop/testkube-docs/docs/articles/test-workflows-examples-basics.md

 ## Filtering Test Workflow Executions using Tags

-This example demonstrates how to use execution tags in your test workflows to easily filter and view executions.
+This example shows how to use execution tags in your test workflows to easily filter and view executions.

 ### Example Workflow